steigerbalett/Deafult-install-RaspberryPi/README.md

-# Deafult-install-RaspberryPi
+# Default install script for my RaspberryPi settings
 Just a lazy install script, to set ma default RaspberryPi settings

-Installscript for my deafult settings on RaspberryPi (with Raspberry Pi OS 10 Lite)
+Installscript for my default settings on RaspberryPi (with Raspberry Pi OS 10 Lite)

 ###############